nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 | Appointment.***comment***     | This field should be used for "Patient specific notes" and any additional comments relating to the appointment. |
 | Appointment.***description*** | This field should be populated with a "Summary Label", a brief description of the appointment as would be shown on a subject line in a meeting request, or appointment list. |

+{% include note.html content="For providers who only support the mandatory `description` element and not the `comment` element, if a `comment` is received as part of the booking the provider SHOULD append the content of the comment to the description within the appointment so that the additional information is not lost." %}

 #### Example Request Body ####